Skip to content

 An initial search of PubMed, Google Scholar, Cochrane, and PROSPERO did not yield any systematic reviews investigating burnout in ICPs hence, this review is the first to examine burnout in this cohort.

-The search strategy aims to locate published studies only.
-JBI methodological guidance recommends a three-phase search strategy, the first of which is a broad initial search of at least two databases24.
+The search strategy aims to locate published peer reviewed studies but will exclude peer reviewed abstracts.
+JBI methodological guidance recommends a three-phase search strategy, the first of which is a broad initial search of at least two databases33.
 A broad preliminary search of the literature was performed using Google Scholar and OneSearch (UCC Library default search engine) to identify relevant papers.
-Having completed the broad preliminary search of the literature, it was decided to include upper middle income countries as there were a number of specific burnout papers relating to IPCs found that were too important to exclude in this review.
-PROSPERO has also been updated.
 Following the preliminary search, the text words contained in the titles and abstracts of relevant articles, and the index terms used to describe the articles, were used to develop a full search strategy for the following electronic bibliographic databases: MEDLINE (PubMed), CINAHL (EBSCO), Embase (Elsevier), PsycINFO (EBSCO), Scopus (Elsevier), and Web of Science (Clarivate).
 The search strategy, including keywords and index terms, will be adapted for each included information source.
 Additionally, reference lists of studies selected for critical appraisal, will be screened for additional studies.
 Boolean operators and controlled vocabulary terms will be used as required for each database search.

 Study selection

-Following the search, all identified citations will be loaded into Mendeley Reference Manager (version 2.117.0 /2024) and duplicates removed.
-These will be imported into the Johanna Briggs Institute, System for the Unified Management, Assessment, and Review of Information (JBI SUMARI)26 for screening.
+Following the search, all identified citations will be loaded into Mendeley Reference Manager (version 2.117.0/2024) and duplicates removed.
+These will be imported into the Johanna Briggs Institute (JBI), System for the Unified Management, Assessment, and Review of Information (JBI SUMARI)35 for screening.
 Following a pilot test, titles and abstracts will then be screened by two independent reviewers for assessment against the inclusion criteria for the review.
-Potentially relevant studies will be retrieved in full, and their citation details imported into JBI SUMARI27.
+Potentially relevant studies will be retrieved in full, and their citation details imported into JBI SUMARI36.
 The full text of selected citations will be assessed against the inclusion criteria by two independent reviewers.
 Reasons for exclusion of full-text studies that do not meet the inclusion criteria will be recorded and reported in the systematic review.
 Any disagreements that arise between the reviewers at each stage of the study selection process will be resolved through discussion or with a third reviewer.
-The results of the search will be reported in full in the final review and presented in a Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) flow diagram27.
+The results of the search will be reported in full in the final review and presented in a Preferred Reporting Items for Systematic Reviews and Meta-Analyses (PRISMA) flow diagram37.

 Assessment of methodological quality